La Jolla Pharmaceutical (NASDAQ:LJPC) Stock Rating Upgraded by Zacks Investment Research

-Zacks Investment Research upgraded shares of La Jolla Pharmaceutical (NASDAQ:LJPC) from a hold rating to a buy rating in a research note issued to investors on Wednesday morning, Zacks.com reports.
-They currently have $6.75 target price on the biopharmaceutical company’s stock.
+La Jolla Pharmaceutical (NASDAQ:LJPC) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a note issued to investors on Saturday, Zacks.com reports.
+The firm currently has a $7.25 price target on the biopharmaceutical company’s stock.
+Zacks Investment Research‘s price target would suggest a potential upside of 6.15% from the stock’s current price.

 According to Zacks, “LA JOLLA PHARMACEUTICAL CO. is engaged in the research and development of therapeutic products for the treatment of autoimmune and inflammatory diseases. “

-Separately, ValuEngine upgraded shares of La Jolla Pharmaceutical from a strong sell rating to a sell rating in a research report on Tuesday, March 3rd.
-Two analysts have rated the stock with a sell rating, three have issued a hold rating and one has issued a buy rating to the stock.
-La Jolla Pharmaceutical has an average rating of Hold and a consensus price target of $15.25.
+Separately, ValuEngine upgraded shares of La Jolla Pharmaceutical from a “strong sell” rating to a “sell” rating in a report on Tuesday, March 3rd.
+Two research analysts have rated the stock with a sell rating, two have issued a hold rating and two have assigned a buy rating to the company.
+La Jolla Pharmaceutical has a consensus rating of “Hold” and a consensus price target of $15.42.

-La Jolla Pharmaceutical (NASDAQ:LJPC) last posted its quarterly earnings data on Monday, March 2nd.
-The biopharmaceutical company reported ($0.93) EPS for the quarter, beating the consensus estimate of ($0.95) by $0.02.
-The firm had revenue of $7.25 million during the quarter, compared to analysts’ expectations of $7.21 million.
-Analysts expect that La Jolla Pharmaceutical will post -2.84 EPS for the current fiscal year.
+La Jolla Pharmaceutical (NASDAQ:LJPC) last issued its earnings results on Monday, March 2nd.
+The biopharmaceutical company reported ($0.93) earnings per share for the quarter, topping the Zacks’ consensus estimate of ($0.95) by $0.02.
+The business had revenue of $7.25 million for the quarter, compared to the consensus estimate of $7.21 million.
+As a group, research analysts predict that La Jolla Pharmaceutical will post -2.84 earnings per share for the current fiscal year.

-In other news, Director Kevin C. Tang purchased 75,003 shares of La Jolla Pharmaceutical stock in a transaction that occurred on Monday, February 3rd.
-The stock was bought at an average price of $6.80 per share, with a total value of $510,020.40.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Also, Director Kevin C. Tang purchased 81,475 shares of La Jolla Pharmaceutical stock in a transaction that occurred on Thursday, January 30th.
-The shares were purchased at an average cost of $6.72 per share, with a total value of $547,512.00.
+In related news, Director Kevin C. Tang bought 75,003 shares of the business’s stock in a transaction on Monday, February 3rd.
+The stock was bought at an average price of $6.80 per share, for a total transaction of $510,020.40.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
+Also, Director Kevin C. Tang bought 81,475 shares of the business’s stock in a transaction on Thursday, January 30th.
+The stock was bought at an average price of $6.72 per share, with a total value of $547,512.00.
 The disclosure for this purchase can be found here.
-29.47% of the stock is currently owned by company insiders.
+29.47% of the stock is owned by corporate insiders.

-A number of hedge funds have recently modified their holdings of LJPC.
-FMR LLC boosted its stake in shares of La Jolla Pharmaceutical by 3.3% during the 1st quarter.
-FMR LLC now owns 4,061,425 shares of the biopharmaceutical company’s stock worth $26,115,000 after acquiring an additional 128,074 shares during the last quarter.
-Broadfin Capital LLC increased its holdings in shares of La Jolla Pharmaceutical by 1,378.2% in the 4th quarter.
-Broadfin Capital LLC now owns 2,688,068 shares of the biopharmaceutical company’s stock worth $10,564,000 after buying an additional 2,506,224 shares during the last quarter.
-Alyeska Investment Group L.P. bought a new stake in shares of La Jolla Pharmaceutical in the 4th quarter worth about $2,529,000.
-State Street Corp increased its holdings in shares of La Jolla Pharmaceutical by 0.4% in the 4th quarter.
-State Street Corp now owns 429,058 shares of the biopharmaceutical company’s stock worth $1,686,000 after buying an additional 1,505 shares during the last quarter.
-Finally, Geode Capital Management LLC grew its holdings in La Jolla Pharmaceutical by 2.5% during the 4th quarter.
-Geode Capital Management LLC now owns 350,261 shares of the biopharmaceutical company’s stock valued at $1,376,000 after purchasing an additional 8,581 shares during the last quarter.
-Institutional investors own 71.93% of the company’s stock.
+Several institutional investors have recently added to or reduced their stakes in LJPC.
+FMR LLC raised its holdings in shares of La Jolla Pharmaceutical by 3.3% during the 1st quarter.
+FMR LLC now owns 4,061,425 shares of the biopharmaceutical company’s stock valued at $26,115,000 after purchasing an additional 128,074 shares in the last quarter.
+State Street Corp raised its holdings in shares of La Jolla Pharmaceutical by 2.9% during the 3rd quarter.
+State Street Corp now owns 427,553 shares of the biopharmaceutical company’s stock valued at $3,762,000 after purchasing an additional 11,890 shares in the last quarter.
+Assenagon Asset Management S.A. bought a new position in shares of La Jolla Pharmaceutical during the 4th quarter valued at $1,120,000.
+Grimes & Company Inc. bought a new position in shares of La Jolla Pharmaceutical during the 4th quarter valued at $96,000.
+Finally, Acadian Asset Management LLC bought a new position in shares of La Jolla Pharmaceutical during the 4th quarter valued at $163,000.
+Institutional investors and hedge funds own 71.93% of the company’s stock.

 La Jolla Pharmaceutical Company, a biopharmaceutical company, focuses on the discovery, development, and commercialization of therapeutics for life-threatening diseases.
 The company offers GIAPREZA (angiotensin II), an injection for intravenous infusion indicated to increase blood pressure in adults with septic or other distributive shock.